hapijs/hapi/SUPPORT.md

-# **hapi** core module LTS support policy
+# **hapi** core modules support policy

-The hapi code module is published under the following support rules:
+The hapi code module and its dependencies are published under the following support rules:

 TL;DR